Paul Erdős: Personal life

 His colleague Alfréd Rényi said, "A mathematician is a machine for turning coffee into theorems", and Erdős drank copious quantities; this quotation is often attributed incorrectly to Erdős, but Erdős ascribed it to Rényi.
 After his mother's death in 1971 he started taking antidepressants and amphetamines, despite the concern of his friends, one of whom (Ron Graham) bet him $500 that he could not stop taking them for a month.
 Erdős won the bet but complained that it impacted his performance: "You've showed me I'm not an addict.
 But I didn't get any work done.
 I'd get up in the morning and stare at a blank piece of paper.
 I'd have no ideas, just like an ordinary person.
 You've set mathematics back a month."
 After he won the bet, he promptly resumed his use of Ritalin and Benzedrine.

-He had his own idiosyncratic vocabulary; although an agnostic atheist, he spoke of "The Book", a visualization of a book in which God had written down the best and most elegant proofs for mathematical theorems.
-Lecturing in 1985 he said, "You don't have to believe in God, but you should believe in The Book."
+He had his own distinctive vocabulary, although as an agnostic atheist, he spoke of "The Book", a visualization of a book in which God had written down the best and most elegant proofs for mathematical theorems.
+He used "The Book" expression since at least the late 1970s, and lecturing in 1985 he said, "You don't have to believe in God, but you should believe in The Book."
 He doubted the existence of God.
 He playfully nicknamed him the SF (for "Supreme Fascist"), accusing him of hiding his socks and Hungarian passports, and of keeping the most elegant mathematical proofs to himself.
 When he saw a particularly beautiful mathematical proof he would exclaim, "This one's from The Book!"
 This later inspired a book titled Proofs from the Book.

-Other idiosyncratic elements of Erdős's vocabulary include:
+Other distinctive elements of Erdős's vocabulary include: